minibolt-guide/minibolt/guide/bonus/bitcoin/electrum-personal-server.md

 ### Automate startup

-If everything works as expected, we will now automate the start of Electrum Personal Server on the RaspiBolt.
+If everything works as expected, we will now automate the start of Electrum Personal Server on the MiniBolt.

 * On the Pi, exit Electrum Personal Server by pressing `Ctrl-C`